If you typed into Google “how to get over a breakup fast,” chances are that you just split up with a former partner.

 While you’re doing that, here are some other suggestions:

 Massive investment in yourself is the way out of heartbreak and it will give you happiness independent of anyone else.
+It might even be the key to making her fall back in love with you if that's your goal.

 Bottom line: It’s definitely possible to learn how to get over a breakup fast.
 But you still need some time to mourn the loss of the relationship.
 Seek support from your friends and cut off all contact with your ex, unless you’re her coworker or co-parent.